MedeA Builders

 MedeA Conformer Search features include:

-Use MedeA’s Supercell Builder to quickly generate larger cells, multiples of the chemical unit cell in selected directions.
+Use MedeA’s Supercell Builder to quickly generate larger cells, multiples of the chemical or mesoscale unit cell in selected directions.
 Build elongated cells by defining a range parameter or transform unit-cell coordinate axes to create a custom coordinate base.

 MedeA Supercell Builder features include: